philthompson10/sip/ABI14.md

 The behaviour when setting the value of static attributes (of either modules or classes) has changed.
-With ABI v14 the value of the underlying C/C++ is changed accordingly.
+With ABI v14 the value of the underlying C/C++ is changed accordingly and may involve a type conversion of the new value.
 With older ABIs the Python attribute would be changed (possibly to a different type entirely) but the underlying value would not change.

 ## ABI Changes